Distance: 68.4 miles (110 km) approx.

 - At 4,590 metres (15,060 ft) above sea level, Manasarovar is one of the highest freshwater lakes in the world.

-- Considered to be the holiest of Tibetan lakes, it is venerated by Hindus and Buddhists alike, and for more than two thousand years pilgrims have travelled here to complete a Kora (i.e. a ritual circumambulation of a holy place, such as a monastery, shrine, mountain or lake) around its shores.
+- Considered to be the holiest of Tibetan lakes, it is venerated by Hindus and Buddhists alike, and for more than two thousand years pilgrims have traveled here to complete a Kora (i.e. a ritual circumambulation of a holy place, such as a monastery, shrine, mountain or lake) around its shores.

 - As you’d expect at this altitude, the waters of Manasarovar are a bit on the chilly side.
 However, according to the Hindu faith a quick dip will reportedly wash away the sins of a lifetime…………I went for multiple swims just to be sure!